MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ## Isolation

-Azure Quantum notebooks are isolated from other users' notebooks.
+Jupyter notebooks in an Azure Quantum workspace are isolated from other users' notebooks.

 - Your compute is hosted by Azure Quantum with hypervisor-level isolation from other user's compute.
 - Your notebooks are stored in your linked storage account in your subscription.
 - Your compute is scoped to you and a specific workspace.
 If you visit another workspace, you will get a different compute instance.
 If another user visits the same workspace, they will get a different compute instance from you.
-- Your files are scoped to a workspace, so if visiting another workspace, the same files will not appear under My Files.
+- Your notebooks are scoped to a workspace, so if visiting another workspace, the same notebooks will not appear under My Notebooks.
-- Your files are also currently scoped to you, meaning if another user visits the same workspace, they will not see your files.
+- Your notebooks are also currently scoped to you, meaning if another user visits the same workspace, they will not see your notebooks.

 ## Limitations

-The following are limitations with Azure Quantum notebooks.
+The following are limitations with Jupyter notebooks in an Azure Quantum workspace.

 - Since it is free compute, your compute instance will live up to a max of 12 hours (after that time, your compute will be deleted/recreated, and you will need to re-install any custom packages).
     - Azure Quantum may need to delete your compute to apply security patches or roll out emergency changes.
 When possible, it will not interrupt your workflow.
 - Notebooks compute has pre-allocated 2 vCPU and 4 GB of memory.
 This may change in the future.
 - Idle kernels are terminated after 30 minutes.
 After that time, you will need to re-run the cells.
-- The location of your storage account and workspace will impact the performance of Azure Quantum notebooks.
+- The location of your storage account and workspace will impact the performance of Jypter notebooks in an Azure Quantum workspace.
 When possible, try to create the storage account and workspace in a region close to where you will be using your notebooks.

 ## Next steps